snakemake/snakemake/docs/project_info/faq.rst

     $ snakemake -n -R `snakemake --list-input-changes`

 Here, ``snakemake --list-input-changes`` returns the list of output files with changed input files, which is fed into ``-R`` to trigger a re-run.

+It is worth mentioning that if the additional input files does not yet exist and can be found in outputs of another rules, the input files can be marked as `missing` to generate the missing dependencies and re-run the rule (see :ref:`snakefiles-missing-input`).

 How do I trigger re-runs for rules with updated code or parameters?